 The most popular choice on our list is USB Debugging for various reasons.
 When turned on, this feature enables USB-connected devices to communicate with your phone through SMS and collect data.
 This option may also allow root access, perform data recovery, set up APKs, and more.

+#8.
 Display frame rate in real-time

 Similar to PC programs like Fraps or RivaTuner, the option overlays a refresh rate counter on top of the screen to show the current frame rate in games.

 It could be advisable to consider lowering the quality settings if the refresh rate counter in games constantly slips below 60 FPS to enjoy fluid gaming.

+#9.
 Stay awake while charging

 There is a setting called Stay awake in the Developer settings menu if you wish to keep your display active while your device is charging.

+#10.
 Show all ANRs

 Every process must display an “App Not Responding” popup if it freezes.
 Even if it is operating in the background, which is helpful if you need to figure out why the program you are creating is interfering with another process.

+#11.
 Forces apps into split-screen

 However, the program must support the split-screen mode’s functionality, which isn’t always the case.
 For instance, the ESPN app does not enable a split screen, which is frustrating if you want to watch a game and read an article simultaneously.

 Restart your device after activation.
 Even if the creators chose not to enable split-screen mode, all applications would now do so.
 Be aware that this approach isn’t flawless.

+#12.
 Enable ringtones via Bluetooth headphones

 When wearing a Bluetooth headset, you will, by default, hear a generic ringtone instead of the one that plays on your phone whenever you get an incoming call.